 Work already done:

-In 2020, FTCSC reconfigured buildings to maximize space for several more years and now only two buildings are over 90% capacity instead of six.
+In 2020, FTCSC reconfigured buildings in an effort to maximize space for several more years.
 The decision was made to change the grade configuration from seven K-5, two 6-8, and one 9-12 buildings to six K-3, two 4-6, one 7-8, and one 9-12 building.
 This configuration change has produced many academic, transportation, safety and logistical benefits.
 Reconfiguration bought time for FTCSC to plan additional facility upgrades and expansions.
 Reconfiguration does NOT mean, however, that the enrollment/space challenges have been permanently resolved.
-The school corporation needs additional space – enough to educate 1,000 students per grade level while maintaining established academic quality and overall school corporation excellence.
+In fact, while reconfiguration temporarily reduced the number of schools over 90% capacity from six to two, our most recent enrollment surge has increased the number of schools over 90 percent capacity to five.
+The school corporation needs additional space – enough to educate 1,000 to 1,100 students per grade level while maintaining established academic quality and overall school corporation excellence.

 In addition, the school corporation has approved to expand Kitley Intermediate School, which is now nearing full capacity.
 The expansion, scheduled for completion by the 2023-24 school year, will add 12 classrooms, a cafeteria, gymnasium, computer science lab and boost the school’s capacity to 1,500 students.